rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### What is Rackspace Cloud Backup?

-Rackspace Cloud Backup is a service that allows you to select and back up specific files and folders from your Cloud Server.
-You can schedule any number of Backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.
+Rackspace Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
+You can schedule any number of backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

-Some key features are
+Rackspace Cloud Backup has the following key features:

--   Select the files and folders from your Cloud Server you want to back up
+-   Select the files and folders that you want to back up from your Cloud Server.
--   Run your backups manually or on a schedule that works for you
+-   Run your backups manually or on a schedule that works for you.
--   See the activity from all your backups, both current and previous
+-   See the activity from all your backups, both current and previous.
--   Use AES-256 encryption with a private encryption key known only to you
+-   Use AES-256 encryption with a private encryption key known only to you.
--   Restore individual files and folders from a particular date
+-   Restore individual files and folders from a particular date.
--   Save space with incremental backups that only save the changed portions of files
+-   Save space with incremental backups that only save the changed portions of files.
--   Create unlimited Backups
+-   Create unlimited backups.

-For information on getting started with Cloud Backup, see our [introduction for Cloud Backup](/how-to/cloud-backup).
+For information on getting started with Cloud Backup, see our [introduction to Cloud Backup](/how-to/cloud-backup).

-#### Can Cloud Backup change my system config file, even after I have modified it?
+#### Can Cloud Backup change my system configuration file, even after I have modified it?

-Yes - Some Ubuntu users have older agents installed on their machines.
+Yes.
+Some Ubuntu&reg; users have older agents installed on their machines.
-In order to communicate properly with your system, the **config** file may need to be overwritten with a current version.
+In order to communicate properly with your system, the **configuration** file might need to be overwritten with a current version.

 #### How does Rackspace Cloud Backup handle corrupt files?

 Cloud Backup double-checks to make sure files get written properly when backed up and restored.
-However, if an uploaded file is corrupt, it will get backed up and restored as corrupted.
+However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
-File corruption occurring in Cloud Files itself may render the backup unusable, should this ever occur.
+If file corruption occurs in Cloud Files itself, it might render the backup unusable.

 #### What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you will know and be able to access your encryption passphrase.
-If you forget your passphrase, you will not be able to restore data from your backups.
+Only you know and are able to access your encryption passphrase.
+If you forget your passphrase, you are not be able to restore data from your backups.

 For more information, see the section on [Setting up encryption on your Cloud Backup system](/how-to/rackspace-cloud-backup-system-actions) in the list of Cloud Backup actions.

-#### How do I generate a Rackspace Cloud Backup Encryption key?
+#### How do I generate a Rackspace Cloud Backup encryption key?

-If you wish to create your own encrypted key and bypass the default client-side encryption, please refer to [this article on using OpenSSL to generate a key](/how-to/generate-your-encrypted-key-in-cloud-backup).
+If you want to create your own encrypted key and bypass the default client-side encryption, see [Generate your encrypted key in Cloud Backup](/how-to/generate-your-encrypted-key-in-cloud-backup).

 #### Where are my Cloud Backups stored?

 All of your Cloud Backups are stored in your Cloud Files account.

-*But what if I never set up a Cloud Files account?*
+####What if I never set up a Cloud Files account?

-When you established your Cloud account, a Cloud Files account was set up as well.
+When you establish your Cloud account, a Cloud Files account is set up as well.
 You are not charged storage fees for your Cloud Files account until you begin storing things in it.